 Many seasonal restaurants and shops that close for the winter begin to open again by early May.
 Most are open as early as mid-April, but the weather can still be quite cold and unpredictable at this time of year.
 Historically, it has snowed in April and even as late as May!

 Memorial Day weekend (the last weekend of May) is a summer teaser for the Cape.
-Visitor numbers surge over the three-day weekend, especially if the weather is great.
+Visitor numbers surge over the three-day weekend, especially if the weather is excellent.
 However, that buzz dies down until the kids are out of school at the end of June.

 Visitors who come to the Cape in May and June are usually owners of second homes who come to open them up for the summer.
-Or they live within a 3-4 hour drive of the Cape and came for a weekend getaway.
+Or they live within a 3-4 hour drive of the Cape and come for a weekend getaway.

 Peak Season: July, August + Labor Day Weekend